 Australia So Much to See

 Copyright (C) 2013 AustraliaSoMuchtoSee.com.
-All rights reserved
+All reights reserved

-Sources used for identification of wildflowers shown on these pages and regions where they occur see Credits
+Sources used for identification of wildflowers including Aboriginal names shown on these pages, and regions where they occur, are

-feature some of the wildflowers we have photographed in Western Australia, and where possible, identified.
-If you
+These pages will feature some of the wildflowers we have photographed in Western Australia,

-are able to help identify further flowers, or correct any I may have wrong, please contact us.
+and where possible, identified.
+If you are able to help identify further flowers, or correct any I may have wrong, please contact

-will give botanical name, known common names, describe the flower, give time of year it flowered, and where it was photographed, and
+Information given for each species will give botanical name, known common names, describe the flower, give time of year it

-the areas it occurs in.
-Names have been matched to Florabase which has also been used to show distribution.
+was seen, where it was photographed, and the areas it occurs in.
+Names have been matched to Florabase which has also been

-of these wildflower in larger sized photos on our Flickr pages.
+See some of these wildflowers in larger sized photos on our Flickr pages.

 Keraudrenia is now known as Seringia and can be seen under S